serverless/enterprise/docs/getting-started.md

 x.x.x
 ```

-### Configure AWS Access Keys in Serverless Framework
+### Configure AWS Access Keys in your Serverless Framework open-source CLI
-In order for the Serverless Framework to deploy your application to your AWS account, it will need to be configured with your AWS credentials.
+In order for the Serverless Framework open-source CLI to deploy your application to your AWS account, it will need to be configured with your AWS credentials.
 You can follow our instructions [here for configuring this](./setup-aws-account.md#using-aws-access-keys).

 ## Development